These low sugar, healthy and delicious Vegetarian Spicy Baked Beans would make a great addition to your Sunday Brunch menu.

 Baked beans are a popular snack or side dish, great at breakfast, lunch or dinner.
 Although my children love them I’ve never made baked beans at home.
 Until now.
 My Vegetarian Spicy Baked Beans are the perfect ‘manly’ dish to cook on Father’s Day.
 They are hot, tangy and easy to make, so the kids can help prepare them.
 And dads will love them!

 This recipe does not emulate store bought baked beans.
 I thought I’d make that clear right from the start in case that’s what you were expecting.
 There are 2 reasons for this.
 First of all, commercially produced baked beans are actually stewed rather than baked, so the overall effect is quite a watery sauce.
-Baking the beans thickens the sauce and caramelizes it around the edges which produces a rich, thick texture rather than a pale, runny sauce that you get with tinned baked beans.
+Baking the beans thickens the sauce and caramelizes it around the edges which produces a rich, thick texture rather than a pale, runny sauce that you get with canned baked beans.

 A huge advantage of making homemade baked beans is being able to control the amount of sugar in the recipe.
-While commercially produced baked beans are very high in sugar I only used 1 teaspoon of honey (you can use a vegan friendly alternative, such as agave or maple syrup).
+While commercially produced baked beans are very high in sugar I only used 1 teaspoon of honey.
+(You can use a vegan friendly alternative, such as agave or maple syrup).

-- 1x400 g tin haricot beans, drained, rinsed
+- 1 x400 g tin haricot beans drained, rinsed

-- 2 small tomatoes, chopped
+- 2 small tomatoes chopped

-- 1 small onion, finely chopped
+- 1 small onion finely chopped

-- 1/3 celery stalk, finely chopped
+- 1/3 celery stalk finely chopped

-- 1 garlic clove, finely chopped
+- 1 garlic clove finely chopped

 - 1.5 tablespoons tomato puree

-- 1 tablespoon sundried tomatoes, finely chopped
+- 1 tablespoon sundried tomatoes finely chopped

 - 1 tablespoon Worcestershire sauce